odeyemitobi/StacksBuilder/README.md

 ## 🙏 Acknowledgments

-- [Stacks Foundation](https://stacks.org) for the amazing Bitcoin L2
+- [Stacks Foundation](https://stacks.org) for the amazing Bitcoin L2 and Stacks Ascent program
-- [Hiro Systems](https://hiro.so) for excellent developer tools
+- [Hiro Systems](https://hiro.so) for excellent developer tools and APIs
+- [Trust Machines](https://trustmachines.co) for Leather wallet and Bitcoin ecosystem development
+- [Zest Protocol](https://zestprotocol.com) for Bitcoin lending infrastructure
+- [BitFlow](https://bitflow.finance) and [Velar](https://velar.co) for DeFi innovation on Stacks
+- [Gamma.io](https://gamma.io) for Bitcoin NFT marketplace integration
-- The Bitcoin and Stacks developer community
+- The Bitcoin and Stacks developer community for continuous innovation

 ---